illescasDaniel/Var-ReadOnly/README.md

 cout << daniel.getAge() << endl;
 ```

 Instead of accessing the attribute of the object, its property, you need to call a function, which doesn't make sense in OOP.

+With the ReadOnly class you can declare a variable which value will only change (externally) if a setter function is specified.

+**Note**: by default constructors are private so you can only declare variables inside a friend class.